martin3000/evohome/README.md

 1. The controller, which doesn't have a `current_temperature` is implemented as a climate entity, and HA expects all climate entities to report a temperature.
 This causes problems with HA.
 2. Away mode (as understood by HA), is not implemented as yet.
 Away mode is available via the controller.
 6. No provision for changing schedules (yet).
 This is for a future release.
+7. DHW is WIP.
+Presently, there is no 'boiler' entity type in HA.

+## Notes about `scan_interval`

-7. The `scan_interval` parameter defaults to 180 secs, but could be as low as 60 secs.
-This is OK as this code polls Honeywell servers only 1x (or 3x) per scan interval (is +2 polls for v1 temperatures), or 60 per hour (plus a few more once hourly).
+The `scan_interval` parameter defaults to 180 secs, but could be as low as 60 secs.
+This is OK as this code polls Honeywell servers only 1x (or 3x) per scan interval (there is +2 polls for v1 temperatures), or 60 per hour (plus a few more once hourly).
 This compares to the existing evohome implementation, which is at least one poll per zone per scan interval.

 I understand that up to 250 polls per hour is considered OK, YMMV.
-8. DHW is WIP.
-Presently, there is no 'boiler' entity type in HA.